Wildflower planting with children.

-In this fun, super-easy tutorial you will learn how to plant a wildflower meadow in a wheelbarrow or container.
-It takes up very little space in even the smallest wildlife garden and is a perfect project for gardening with children.
+In this fun, easy container gardening tutorial you will learn how to plant a wildflower meadow in an old wheelbarrow or other container.
+It takes up very little space in even the smallest garden and is a perfect gardening project for children.

 It’s a simple way to create a mini wildflower meadow on a postage stamp and you can sow seeds in Spring or Autumn for a glorious display within a few weeks.

 You will need: